SyedRabbey/DBMS_Part_2/README.md

 9. You can individually run treeRequest on server to open it separately.
 10. Initialize database resets data, even admin roles (David Smith).

+ADDED BOTH ZIP AND NON ZIP TO REPOSITORY